How to Decide Whether to Do a Fall Burndown Application

 Weeds and vegetation can germinate and grow even after you harvest your main crops, posing a potential problem for the next planting season.
 Fall burndown application is a technique that involves spraying herbicides on the field after harvest.
 It targets and controls weeds and unwanted vegetation that could compete with the next season’s crop.
 Fall burndown also helps with pest management before the winter season sets in.

 A fall burndown application has several significant benefits contributing to improved crop management and higher yields in the upcoming planting season.
-Let’s explore three of the main benefits of a fall burndown application.
+Its main benefits include:

 Weeds left unchecked during the fall can become problematic during planting season, so it’s recommended to target active weeds before they reach maturity and produce seeds.
 This promotes healthier plant growth and can help maximize yields.
 Fall burndown reduces weed competition and helps control small-seeded winter annuals that become difficult to manage in the spring, including: